fregu856/papers/README.md

 - `Bioinformatics, 2022`
 - [Computational Pathology]
 ```
-Well written and interesting paper, I enjoyed reading it.
+Well written and quite interesting paper.
 Helped me understand the general problem a bit better, good background material for me.
 I definitely didn't understand all the medical stuff, but still found e.g. everything in the Discussion interesting and useful.
 ```

 ##### [24-02-04] [paper406]